p-n-c/project-prototype-generator/README.md

 Initialising git repository...
 Gathering project files...
 Installing dependencies...
-This can take up to a minute...
+This can take a minute or two...
 ```

 Once the project has been built, you will be prompted to run commands to enter the project and run the linters.